vfong00/MKS21X-FinalProject/README.md

 + switched out char fields for TextCharacters
 + made walls a little more snazzy

+### 01-16-18
++ wrote a stairs class, that transports you to a newly generated level
++ cleaned up code with helper functions
++ wrote in xp levels + floor level counter, which is now seen in game

 To do list (in order of approachability/importance/some ordering):
 - aesthetics
+- how the player dies
+- figure out way to not have tileables spawn in a wall (aka good random generation)
 - player inventory
-- more collectibles
-- not having the monster always run away from the Player
-- figure out way to not have tileables spawn in a wall.
+- how the player dies